Written on Our Hearts: Our Agreements for Real Community

 1. Speak from the Heart

 Say what is real for you.
 Not what sounds polished.
 Not what sounds “right.”
 Speaking from the heart is an act of courage.
-It doesn’t mean you have to share everything—it means what you do share is honest, personal, and rooted in what matters to you.
+It doesn’t mean you have to share everything—it means that what you do share comes from a place of sincerity, vulnerability, and groundedness.

 2. Listen from the Heart